Midterm Chats

 The Center for Integrated Professional Development offers Midterm Chats for either an in-person or synchronous online course.
 In addition:

-- The Center will be able to provide a chat for up to two courses per instructor (e.g., two sections of the same course or one section of two different courses).
+- Instructors may request up to two Midterm Chats per semester, either two sections of the same course or one section each of two different .

 - The class session must have a regularly scheduled synchronous meeting, either online or in-person.